NVIDIA/NeMo-Curator/docs/user-guide/gpudeduplication.rst

 """"""""""""

 .. note::
-    Before running Fuzzy Deduplication ensure that the dataset contains a unique ID for each document.
+    Before running fuzzy deduplication, you need to ensure that the dataset contains a unique ID for each document.
-    If needed, you can use the ``add_id`` module within the NeMo Curator to accomplish this.
+    If needed, you can use the ``add_id`` module within NeMo Curator to accomplish this.

 1. Configuration